conradakunga/Blog/_posts/2021-06-10-the-cost-of-adding-features-to-software.md

 14. If you have a SDK, updating it to reflect this change, updating the documentation and publishing the artifacts to clients (Java [Gradle](https://gradle.org/)/[Maven](https://maven.apache.org/), .NET [NuGet](https://www.nuget.org/), PHP [Composer](https://getcomposer.org/), Ruby [Gems](https://rubygems.org/), Rust [Cargo](https://crates.io/), Node [NPM](https://www.npmjs.com/) etc)
 15. Updating your training, marketing materials and website
 16. Once you add this feature, you generally cannot remove it.
 You must support it
+17. Adding features means you have more code to support.
+More code means increased potential for maintenance complexity, bugs, and security flaws

 Not so simple, is it?